 Synthetic thyroid hormones (Synthroid, Levothyroxine and others) cannot deliver the greatest advantage of glandular therapy.
 Besides, if a person lacks the ability to metabolize T4 to T3, what good does it do to give them more T4?
 Synthetic thyroid is ONLY T4!

 Only the finest of physicians are capable of diagnosing or effectively treating Hypothyroidism Type II today, because it requires a thorough family history and physical exam, a sound understanding of human physiology, a willingness to treat the patient as a whole, the wisdom to see and the courage to admit that the disease exists in the first place.
 A comprehensive review of thyroid function and treatment is included as part of our bio-identical hormone replacement program.
-Call 503-772-3297 to learn more.
+Call 503-772-3297 or visit our Portland location to learn more.